-What happened in season 1 finale?
-Spoilers ahead
+What happened in the season 1 finale? (spoilers ahead...)

-The finale for season one was typically dramtic and jaw-dropping for a show that revelled in pushing the boundaries of decency.
+The finale of season 1 was typically dramatic and jaw-dropping, even for a show that revelled in pushing the boundaries of decency.
+Here's what happened:

-- Billy the Butcher and Homelander both discovered the shocking truth about Becca (Shantel VanSanten) - Billy's wife - who both had decieved into thinking she was dead.
+- Billy the Butcher and Homelander both discovered the shocking truth about Becca (Shantel VanSanten) - Billy's wife - who were both decieved into thinking she was dead.